 If you are applying for a Spouse/Partner Visa to join your partner in the UK, you must meet the required minimum income threshold.
-This means that your UK sponsor (your partner) must earn a minimum annual amount based on who is applying.
-If you are applying on your own, the requirement is £18,600.
+Unless exempt, you must meet the financial requirement for Spouse Visas in the form of a minimum income threshold.
+For a partner applying under Appendix FM, without dependent children, the threshold is a gross annual income of at least £18,600.
 This increases by £3,800 for your first dependent child and £2,400 for any additional children.

 The financial requirement can be met through a combination of sources.
 These include income from employment or self-employment, a pension, non-employment earnings like rent and savings of over £16,000.
 You are also able to use your own income if you are earning it in the UK as this will contribute to your household income.
 There may also be cases which exempt you from the financial requirement.

 The lawyers at IAS have decades of experience in applying for the UK Spouse Visa.
 One of the team will check that you meet the requirements.
 He/she will make sure you have sufficient proof of your earnings and the correct documents completed in full.
 They will also prepare a Letter of Representation for your application, which provides information about your financial situation to the Home Office in support of your application.
 Receiving expert advice from a qualified immigration adviser will ensure that your chances of a successful application are maximised.

 Contact us today on 0333 363 8577 or make an enquiry online to discuss your Spouse Visa application.
 Our offices are based in London, Manchester, and Birmingham, as well as in many other locations throughout the UK.
 We look forward to helping you with your immigration case.

 Comprehensive immigration advice tailored to your circumstances and goals.

 Designed to make your visa application as smooth and stress-free as possible.